 Agricultural runoff from animal waste, fertilisers, and pesticides is another major cause of industrial water pollution.
 Nutrients like nitrogen and phosphorus over-stimulate the growth of algae which harms water quality and aquatic ecosystems.
 Bacteria and pathogens from animal waste threaten public health.

 Reducing pollution from industrial and agricultural sources is crucial to improving water quality.
-There are several effective solution of water pollution:
+There are several effective solutions to water pollution:

 Regulating Industrial Wastewater Treatment